 Nearly 95% of each unit is recycled.
 All recycling procedures follow guidelines and best practices promoted by the U.S. Environmental Protection Agency (EPA).
 DP&L is a utility partner in the EPA’s Responsible Appliance Disposal Program.

 Recleim, a contractor hired to recycle refrigerators for DP&L, safely disposes of toxins and ozone-destroying chlorofluorocarbon (CFC-11) gases from foam insulation.
 After capturing toxins (oils, mercury, pcbs) and ozone-depleting substances, (CFC-11 and other foam insulation blowing agents and CFC-12 and other refrigerants) Recleim recycles all the plastic, metals and glass in the fridge, thus limiting landfill waste.

-- Metals and plastics – Remove interior metal and plastic and recycle.
+Metals and plastics – Remove interior metal and plastic and recycle.

-- Glass – Remove and crush glass shelving and ship to nearby glass recycler.
+Glass – Remove and crush glass shelving.

-- Oils and refrigerant – Remove ozone-destroying refrigerant and/or compressor oils that may be contaminated by refrigerant (CFC-12 or HFC-134a).
-Heat oils to distill refrigerant.
-Refrigerant is shipped to a qualified handler where the oils can be recycled for use in other industrial equipment.
+- Oils and refrigerant – Recleim systems remove ozone-depleting refrigerant and/or compressor oils that may be contaminated by refrigerant (CFC-12, HFC-134a, R-22 or R-410).
+The system degasses the oil to remove and recover the refrigerant.
+Refrigerant is destroyed on-site through the same advanced catalytic process as the foam blowing agents, or it is reclaimed per ARI standards.
+The oil can be recycled for use in other industrial equipment.

 - Mercury-containing devices – Remove mercury-containing switches and thermostats and ship to a qualified handler for recycling.